-Metro Data, Inc. staff attend launch of Baltimore Cyber Range, and are proud to be members of the cybersec-minded consortium.
+Metro Data, Inc. staff attend launch of Baltimore Cyber Range, and are proud to be members of the cybersec consortium.

-The staff of Metro Data, Inc. were excited to attend of launch of the Baltimore Cyber Range, and are proud to be members of their cybersec-minded consortium.
+The staff of Metro Data, Inc. were excited to attend of launch of the Baltimore Cyber Range, and are proud to be members of their cybersec consortium.